John Drummond and Lydia Sokolova

-He first made his mark as a gifted director of television arts programmes.
-The 18 years that he spent at the BBC heralded an unprecedented burgeoning of the arts on BBC Television.
-He made programmes around masterclasses with cellist Paul Tortelier, the Leeds Piano Competition and, most memorably, about Diaghilev.
-For these he interviewed such legendary figures as Karsavina and Massine, interviews which were printed, among many others, in his book, Speaking of Diaghilev, published in 1997 by Faber and Faber.
+Sir John Drummond CBE (1934 – 2006), writer, broadcaster and impresario, was a passionate and uncompromising champion of the arts.
+He first made his mark as a director of television arts programmes.
+The 18 years he spent at the BBC heralded an unprecedented burgeoning of the arts on BBC Television.
+Some of his most memorable programmes focused on cellist Paul Tortelier, the Leeds International Piano Competition, and Sergei Diaghilev.

-He was appointed Director of the Edinburgh International Festival in 1978 where he brought into play his interest in the inter-relation of the arts.
-In the 1979 Festival 1979 Diaghilev’s influence was apparent in opera, ballet, concerts, lectures and an exhibition, while his final festival in 1982 “Vienna 1900” included performances of music by Schönberg, Berg, Webern and Zemlinsky being complemented by manifestations of Kokoschka and Charles Rennie Mackintosh, of Rilke, Hoffmansthal and Werfel.
+Appointed as Director of the Edinburgh International Festival in 1978, he did much to connect art forms.
+In the 1979 Festival, Diaghilev’s influence was apparent in opera, ballet, concerts, lectures and an exhibition, while his final festival in 1982 brought together performances of music by Schoenberg, Berg, Webern and Zemlinsky with manifestations of Kokoschka, Mackintosh, Rilke, Hofmannsthal and Werfel.